UBC-DSCI/introduction-to-datascience-python/source/reading.md

     - `names`
     - `skiprows`
 - Choose the appropriate `read_csv` function arguments to load a given plain text tabular data set into Python.
+- Use the `rename` function to rename columns in a data frame.
 - Use `pandas` package's `read_excel` function and arguments to load a sheet from an excel file into Python.
 - Connect to a database using the `ibis` library's `connect` function.
-- List the tables in a database using the `ibis` library's `list_tables` function
+- List the tables in a database using the `ibis` library's `list_tables` function.
-- Create a reference to a database table using the `ibis` library's `table` function
+- Create a reference to a database table using the `ibis` library's `table` function.
-- Execute queries to bring data from a database into Python using the `ibis` library's `execute` function
+- Execute queries to bring data from a database into Python using the `ibis` library's `execute` function.
-- Use `to_csv` to save a data frame to a `.csv` file
+- Use `to_csv` to save a data frame to a `.csv` file.
 % - (*Optional*) Obtain data using **a**pplication **p**rogramming **i**nterfaces (APIs) and web scraping.
 %     - Read/scrape data from an internet URL using the `BeautifulSoup` package
 %     - Compare downloading tabular data from a plain text file (e.g. `.csv`) from the web versus scraping data from a `.html` file